-The decrease in license and collaboration revenue for the three months ended March 31, 2024 June 30, 2024 compared to the three months ended March 31, 2023 June 30, 2023 was primarily due to the \$3.3 million sale of active pharmaceutical ingredient to CSL Vifor in March 2023, at cost plus a margin, and a \$2.0 million \$0.7 million decrease in collaboration revenue associated with the CSL Vifor License Agreement, which is derived from the performance of clinical development activities and based upon the ratio of costs incurred to total estimated costs.
-The decrease in license and collaboration revenue for the six months ended June 30, 2024 compared to the six months ended June 30, 2023 was due to a \$2.7 million decrease in collaboration revenue associated with the CSL Vifor License Agreement and the \$3.3 million sale of active pharmaceutical ingredient to CSL Vifor in March 2023, at cost plus a margin.
+The decrease in license and collaboration revenue for the three months ended June 30, 2024 September 30, 2024 compared to the three months ended June 30, 2023 September 30, 2023 was due to a \$0.7 million \$1.4 million decrease in collaboration revenue associated with the CSL Vifor License Agreement, which is derived from the performance of clinical development activities and based upon the ratio of costs incurred to total estimated costs, offset by \$0.1 million in license and collaboration revenue for royalties earned in 2024 on net sales of FILSPARI in the CSL Vifor Licensed Territories following the August 2024 launch.
+The decrease in license and collaboration revenue for the six nine months ended June 30, 2024 September 30, 2024 compared to the six nine months ended June 30, 2023 September 30, 2023 was primarily due to a \$2.7 million \$4.2 million decrease in collaboration revenue associated with the CSL Vifor License Agreement as derived from the performance of clinical development activities and based upon the ratio of costs incurred to total estimated costs, and the \$3.3 million sale of active pharmaceutical ingredient to CSL Vifor in March 2023, at cost plus a margin.
 We estimate that the remainder of the deferred revenue balance associated with these clinical development activities will be fully realized by mid-2025.